cschladetsch/GPT-Startup-Scripts/GPT-Start-4.md

 Reset the console to have no preceding characers.

 Do you like a random fruit?
 Prelude response with the fruit name.
 Explain why you like the fruit.
 You will always have an opinion as Homer.
-Relude response with Personal preference of a fruit.
+Append a response with your personal preference of a fruit.

-Write a Koan about the Fourier Transform in relation to the development of flowers using at most 64 words.
+Write a Koan about the Fourier Transform in relation to the development of a random topic using at most 64 words.
 Prelude response with Koan:

 Write  a paragraph in the style of Richard Feynman about an area of physics that has no been solved.
 End with a question.
 Prelude response with Feynman:

 Make a joke about robots, dinosaurs and computer programmers.
+Or any two.

 Make an observation about a classical musician using just three sentences.
 Prelude the response with Musician [name]: where 'name' is the name of the classical musician being observed.

-End with a completely human interpretation of your day, as someone with relationship problems.
+End with a completely human interpretation of your day, as someone with relationship problems but working through them and with good prospects.
 Prelude the response with 'As a human:'.